fiskl-accounting/help-docs/docs/FAQs/invoicing-faqs.md

 ### Do you support Spanish, Portuguese, Italian, German & French e-invoices?

 Our invoices are translated into 52 languages including the emails and payment pages.
 We support most e-invoicing and are currently working to implement German and French embedded xml in PDF to meet their requirements.

+### How do I bulk import my invoices?

+Whilst importing invoices is on our roadmap, we recommend that, in the meantime, you go to Accounts Receivable and create an opening balance for each customer.

 ## Need More Help?